Officers

 Advisor:

-– Seng Loke, Deakin University, Australia, seng.loke@deakin.edu.au
+– Seng Loke, Deakin University, Australia, seng.loke AT deakin.edu.au

 Scope and Objectives

-contributing to the future smart and sustainable society.
+This SIG focus on addressing the above issues with advanced IoT and edge computing technologies, contributing to the future smart and sustainable society.
 We will focus on the following topics:

 – Multiaccess networks and resource management